va-lt-02/anomalydetection/README.md

 ## SSH Brute Force

-We focus on SSH BRUTE FORCE network attack to start.
+We focus to start on SSH BRUTE FORCE network attack.